vadimsteckler1/coins-docs.github.io/_pages/rest-api.md

 POST /openapi/v1/convert/v1/accpet-quote
 ```

-To accept the quote (will return the result immediately)
+Use this endpoint to accept the quote and receive the result instantly.

 **Weight:** 1